Frequently Asked Questions

 Why does it cost so much to jump?

-For starters, the local Chamber of Commerce charges us $15 per jumper each year (about $6000).
+$15 of your jump ticket is paid by the BASE Coordinator to the local Chamber of Commerce each year.
 Hmmm, shouldn't they be charging the spectators?
-Also, approximately $3000 goes to water rescue, $3300 in T-shirts, $1000 in transportation (vans), $2500 in pizza and beer for the party, $5000 went to the new exit ramp, $1500 in ID badges, $500-$1000 crane rental, conference room rental, competition prizes, advertising, internet fees, credit card fees (3%), phone calls, hotel rooms for staff, monthly meetings in Fayetteville, and THOUSANDS of man hours in labor.
+Also, approximately $3500 goes to water rescue, $3300 in T-shirts, $1000 in transportation (vans), $2500 in pizza and beer for the party, $5000 went to the new exit ramp, $1500 in ID badges, $500-$1000 crane rental, conference room rental, competition prizes, advertising, internet fees, credit card fees (3%), phone calls, hotel rooms for staff, monthly meetings in Fayetteville, and THOUSANDS of man hours in labor.
 I almost forgot.....the NPS raised their landing zone fees from $660 to more than $2500 plus unknown travel expenses.
 I won't even mention that the NPS is now forcing us to purchase a $1,000,000 liability insurance policy.
 Add it all up and there isn't much leftover for all our hard work.

 Who is permitted to jump from the diving board?